natrastellar/website/src/hugo/content/blog/error-handling.md

 }
 ```

-We're more memory-efficient, now, and the success/error invariant is established.
+We're more memory-efficient now, and the success/error invariant is established.
 Unfortunately, `std::variant` doesn't lend itself well to simple code.
 I find both `std::get_if` and `std::visit` feel a little clunky, given that they're non-member functions[^5].
 If `renameFile` almost always succeeds, we're adding a lot of code to every caller.